janbult/community/tutorials/cloud-vpn-interop-guides/aws/index.md

 service is a route-based solution, so the following sections walk you through a route-based solution instead of a policy-based solution.

+### GCP VPC network
+In GCP, all projects start with a single *default* VPC network.
+The default network includes a subnet in each GCP region, each with a predefined internal IP range.
+The default network also includes a set of default firewall rules that allow inter-subnet communication and access to certain services from the Internet.
+For this tutorial, you'll use the default network for creating the site-to-site VPN.
+You don't need to create a new one.
+For information about the default network, see [Virtual Private Cloud Network Overview](https://cloud.google.com/vpc/docs/vpc) in the GCP documentation.

-### Reserving an static external IP address in GCP
+#### Reserving an static external IP address in GCP
 When you configure your AWS VPC, you'll need specify the external (public) IP address of your Cloud VPN gateway.
 You can reserve an IP address first, and then assign it to your Cloud VPN gateway later.
 That way, when you configure your AWS